-The air inlet terminal must face upwards to prevent entry of rain into the air intake pipework.
+The air inlet terminal must face downwards to prevent entry of rain into the air intake pipework.

 The flue outlet terminal is designed to face outwards but can, if desired, be adapted to face in any direction BUT must not be directed in the region of the air inlet.
+Where the air and flue terminals are located in close proximity the flue terminal should be located above the level of the air inlet terminal.